spiffe/spire-tutorials/federation/README.md

 ## Configure Trust Bundle Location Using SPIFFE Authentication

 As we saw previously, the SPIRE Server of the stock market service provider has its federation endpoint listening on port `8443` at any IP address.
 We will also assume that `spire-server-stock` is a DNS name that resolves to the stock market service's SPIRE Server IP address.
-Then, the broker's SPIRE Server must be configured with the following `federate_with` section:
+Then, the broker's SPIRE Server must be configured with the following `federates_with` section:
 ```hcl
 server {
     .